 Who are we looking for?

 Artists, architects, and other creative practitioners from Estonia and abroad are welcome to apply.
-Applicants are expected to take a hands-on approach and manage the process from sketch to final work.
-The grant is awarded to one person.
-But it’s possible to come to the residency also as a duo who stay in the same room.
+The selected artist is expected to take a hands-on approach and manage the process from the initial sketch to the finished work.
+The grant is awarded to a single person.
+An artistic duo may also apply for the residency, provided they share the same room.

 How to apply?